Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 * I deployed my site and when I did so, the images on my "Rescue Centres" page were not showing and were instead displaying as the "alt" description.
 When I had been using Gitpod to preview these images had been working fine.
 I searched through slack and realised I was using absolute file paths rather than relative.

+* When viewing the site on larger device screens, I noticed my page was scrollable horizontally and was leaving unwanted space to the right.
+I searched
+Stack Overflow and found a solution, the link for the code is used is here and credited in my style.css file.
+Link: https://stackoverflow.com/questions/17756649/disable-the-horizontal-scroll

 ## Code Validity